Piera/SnowBase/README.md

 <strong>Usability:</strong>

-Existing SnoTel representations require users to zoom, scroll, and click excessivly to find the data for a given SNOTEL station.
-Currently, there is no way to compare data from any two SnoTel stations.
+Existing SnoTel representations require users to zoom, scroll, and click to find the data for a given SNOTEL station; there is nno way to compare data from any two SNOTEL stations.
 For this project, I made a "one click" commitment to the end user.
-Data is easily accessed and compared; I used jQuery and d3 to effortlessly render trending data as the user hovers on the data chart.
+Data is instantly accessed and compared; I used jQuery and d3 to effortlessly render trending data as the user hovers on the data chart.
 I also included a heatmap layer, gradient key, and marker indicators on the map, so that users can visually identify where the deepest snow is.

 ![ Comparison chart ](https://raw.githubusercontent.com/Piera/Project/master/MVC/Comparison_chart.png)